fredfeng/CS292C/homework/hw2/README.md

   Store (Var "a", Var "i", Int 1)
 )
 ```
-That is, the variable `a` is updated with a new array whose contents are the same as the array previously referred to be `a`, except that the value at index `i` is now `1`.
+That is, the variable `a` is updated with a new array whose contents are the same as the array previously referred to by `a`, except that the value at index `i` is now `1`.

 And `a[i] := a[j] + 1` can be translated into the following IMP statement:
 ```ocaml